Lucknow to Hyderabad: 1264 km Road Guide NH-163 · 20h 00m Drive — Complete Travel Guide 2026

 Dastarkhwan • Hazratganj

-These cities are within 50km of your Lucknow to Hyderabad route and offer excellent attractions worth a brief detour:
+These cities sit along your Lucknow to Hyderabad route corridor and are worth a brief stop:

 Jabalpur